astro-otter/otter/paper/paper.md

 One of our primary goals of OTTER is ease of access to the dataset, including a way to programmatically access it to make the curation of large transient samples easier.
-ArangoDB has a built-in REST API for progrommatic access to the data.
+ArangoDB has a built-in REST API for programmatic access to the data.
 However, the API endpoints expect queries in the syntax of the "Arango Query Language" (AQL).
 Learning a new query language creates a barrier for user programmatic access to the indispensable dataset available in the OTTER catalog.